12 Facts about Giovanni Battista Piranesi

 By studying the classical city of Rome and its architecture, Piranesi was able to piece together what buildings truly looked like in their prime.
 He could add in notes about their engineering and ornamentation for a better understanding as well.

-10. Archeologists study his etchings
+10. Archaeologists study his etchings

 Piranesi, View of the Pont Salario, plate 55 of Vedute